yellowdog/python-examples/README.md

 All destructive commands require user confirmation before taking effect.
 This can be suppressed using the `--yes` or `-y` option, in which case the command will proceed without confirmation.

 Some commands support the `--interactive` or `-i` option, allowing user selections to be made.
-E.g., this can be used to select which object paths to delete.
+For example, this can be used to select which object paths to delete.

 The `--quiet` or `-q` option reduces the command output down to essential messages only.
 So, for example, `yd-delete -yq` would delete all matching object paths silently.